 While there has been progress in the development of pyrogen tests, widespread adoption of the rFC and the MAT by companies has been slow, largely because of a lack of international regulatory acceptance.
 Several government agencies allow for the use of the rFC and the MAT, and more agencies are in the process of adopting the use of these tests.

-- The European Pharmacopoeia includes both the rFC and the MAT,3–5 and in June 2021, the European Pharmacopoeia Commission stated its intention to end the use of rabbits in pyrogen tests within five years.
+- The European Pharmacopoeia includes both the rFC and the MAT,3–5 and as of 1 January 2026, the European Pharmacopoeia Commission has removed the rabbit pyrogen test from all European Pharmacopoeia texts.

 - The US Pharmacopeia (USP) allows the use of replacements for the RPT and the BET, and, in 2020, the USP Convention announced plans to formally adopt text that would encourage the use of the rFC in place of the BET.
-While both the USP6 and the FDA have acknowledged the value of the rFC and the MAT and allow companies to use them under specific conditions, a formal Citizen Petition has been submitted asking the FDA to allow companies to use the rFC more broadly, based on a wide range of successful applications of this animal-free approach.
+While both the USP6 and the FDA have acknowledged the value of the rFC and the MAT and allow companies to use them under specific conditions, the FDA continues to require product-specific case-by-case approval to do so.
+In 2026, the FDA updated its guidance to provide more detailed instructions on making use of the rFC, which the agency refers to as an “alternate bacterial endotoxins test (BET)”.

 - The Japanese Pharmacopoeia has proposed adding the rFC to its official text.